CustosClarus/SecurityAmazing-Mindmapx/README.md

 ## :package: MindMapCollection

 ### :cloud: Cloud-Security
-The content seen here is based upon text from following sources:-
+The content seen shown in mindmap is based upon text from following sources:-

   * API Security in Action by Neil Madden.
 Publisher: Manning Publications.
 (Jan, 2021).
   * Architecting Cloud Computing Solutions by Kevin L. Jackson and Scott Goessling.
 Publisher: Packt Publishing.
 (May, 2018).